StockSharp/AlgoTrading/API/2801-2900/2809_Hans123_Trader_v2/README.md

 - Pip size is derived from the security's price step.
 For 3- and 5-digit forex symbols, the point value is adjusted to match the MQL definition of a pip.
 - The strategy relies on the `Security.BestBid`/`BestAsk` snapshots when available.
 If depth data is not present, it falls back to the current candle close price to evaluate the minimum distance from the market.
 - Protective orders are re-created whenever they need to be moved, mirroring the `PositionModify` logic from the original expert advisor.
-- The implementation keeps the logic purely in C# with no Python translation, as requested.
+- Implementations are available in both C# and Python.